 You can test the light levels in your home by holding your hand between the light source and the plant.
 Harsh shadows indicate direct light, with the clarity of the shadow declining as the light intensity decreases.
 Alternatively, invest in a light meter to give you a more accurate reading.

-Typical Light Conditions in Pothos Plants Native Habitats
+Native Light Conditions Pothos Plants Receive

 In its natural habitat, Epipremnum aureum looks quite different from the plant we grow indoors.
 These plants are native to the islands of French Polynesia, but they have been naturalized in tropical forests around the world.
-Pothos plants love humid and warm climates and as climbing plants, you can find them surrounding tree trunks with massive leaves that can reach over 20 inches long.
+Pothos plants love humid and warm climates, and as climbing plants, you can find them surrounding tree trunks with massive leaves that can reach over 20 inches long.

 Since they are tree climbers, they receive filtered sunlight through the tree canopy cover above.
 This is usually described as dappled sunlight, as parts of the leaves receive direct sun while others are in full shade.
 If the large leaves receive any harsh direct sunlight for long periods, they are prone to burning.